hitsaru-i/DNS-Dig-Script/README.md

 Future work concepts:

-Because it might be desirable to split the individual records by type (a/cname, etc) and the format of rows may be inconsistent with csv formating as the returns of all records are not entirely consistent it would be my recommendation to utilize a sqlite database to store these records, defining each record type as a table and then defining the exact fields to be recorded creating a consistent data structure for all entries with a new row for each record.
+Because it might be desirable to split the individual records by type (a/cname, etc) and the format of rows may be inconsistent with csv formating as the returns of all records are not entirely consistent, it would be my recommendation to utilize a sqlite database to store these records, defining each record type as a table and then defining the exact fields to be recorded creating a consistent data structure for all entries with a new row for each record.